Grasmere and Rydal Tourist Information

 Walks

 Grasmere stands in a charmed circle of sympathetic, intermediate and challenging walks and fell hikes.
 There are several low level introductory strolls ideal as a means of unwinding after a lengthy journey to Grasmere.
 One, not as macabre as the name suggests, is the picturesque “Coffin Trail” which wends its way between Grasmere and Rydal.
 It was used by medieval coffin bearers carrying the bodies of local residents for burial in Grasmere prior to the building of Saint Mary’s Church in Rydal.
 Other enjoyable family walks include those to Easedale Tarn overlooked by Blea Rigg and Tarn Crag, and the popular routes to Sour Milk Ghyll and Loughrigg Fell.
 The fell provides some of the most dramatic views to be found in the Lake District.
 A little more distant, but easily reached, are the intermediate and demanding tracks and paths to the higher ground of the Langdale Pikes, Bow Fell, Scafell Pike, Great Gable, Helvellyn and Borrowdale.
-Please ensure that you are wearing suitable clothing and footwear for all walks especially so on the higher levels where weather conditions can change with little or no warning.

 Fishing